straysheep-dev/linux-configs/hypervisors/README.md

 #### Importing the Key with mokutil

+**NOTE**: In some cases, you may need to re-import signing keys at a later time.
+For example, after updating the UEFI/BIOS.

 `mokutil` requires a password during the boot sequence to import keys into the UEFI system.

-This password exists solely for this purpose, of ensuring authorization during the mokutil dialogues.
+This password exists solely for this purpose, of ensuring you have physical access to the device during the mokutil dialogues.

 Create an 8-16 character password for this purpose using your **password manager**.

 Be sure to have access to it while the machine is powered off, you'll be prompted to enter it during the boot process.

+Import the *public key*, in this case the `.der` file:

 ```bash
 sudo mokutil --import VMw.der